zdeguzm53/CircuitPython/README.md

    - *Wiring Diagram*
    - *Reflections*
    \
    A new initializer, touchio, was used to declare the location of the wires that would change the direction of the servos when they are touched.
+The only issue that occurred was needing to change the boundaries of the servo in the code.
+If it reached 180 or 0 degrees then the program would throw an error statement.
+I ended up changing the limits to 179.9 and 0.1.

 - FADING_LED
    - *Overview*